-Collision, one of the world’s fastest-growing tech conferences, is bringing Fortune 500 companies, groundbreaking startups and trailblazing speakers to Toronto’s Enercare Centre from May 20 to 23.
+Collision, one of the world’s fastest-growing tech conferences, is bringing Fortune 500 companies, groundbreaking startups and trailblazing speakers to Toronto’s Enercare Centre from June 22-25.

 Toronto is proud to welcome this illustrious meeting of minds, and we encourage attendees to explore our lively city, exchange information with our vibrant innovation community (there are more than 400,000 Torontonians employed at tech companies, according to Collision founder Paddy Cosgrove) and enjoy the many world-class amenities that the city has to offer.

 In terms of accommodations, we have something for every type of Collision attendee.
 For tickets or other info, visit the Collision website.

 Ideal for CEOs and other top-ranking business people, Hotel Victoria Toronto at 56 Yonge Street is a high-style boutique hotel created for people who appreciate the finer things.
 This historic and sophisticated property is walking distance from many attractions, including shopping, dining, art, architecture and more, and it’s close to both the Toronto Island Airport and the conference location.